KSJK

-KSJK (1230 AM) is a radio station licensed to Talent, Oregon.
+KSJK (1230 AM) is a non-commercial educational radio station licensed to Talent, Oregon, United States.
 The station is owned by Southern Oregon University, and is an affiliate of Jefferson Public Radio.
 It is the flagship of JPR's "News & Information" service, consisting of news and talk programming.

 KSJK signed on as KRVC in 1961 as a 1,000-watt, daytime-only outlet on 1350 kHz, licensed to Ashland, Oregon.
 It was owned by Faith Tabernacle, Inc. In 1983 it was authorized to move to 1230 kHz and to change the city of license to Talent.

 The station was destroyed in the Almeda Drive Fire on September 8, 2020.